-To me those words from De Mille indicate that something in Norma’s life had been seized on by the press and stories were being run.
-Press intrusion is another dark aspect of Hollywood, with careers and reputations being ruined and lost due to scandals and rumours being splashed over front pages.
-Maybe this intrusion is what began her descent into madness?
+To me those words from De Mille indicate that something in Norma’s life had been seized on by the press and that stories were being run.
+Press intrusion is another dark aspect of Hollywood(both then and now), with careers and reputations being ruined and lost due to scandals, and mere rumours and accusations being splashed over front pages and being believed as fact.
+Maybe this intrusion is what began Norma’s descent into madness?

-Thanks to this film we hopefully come to understand how brutal Hollywood can be to its own, and how awful it must be when a big star falls from their pedestal and becomes yesterdays news.
+Thanks to this film, we hopefully now have an understanding of how brutal Hollywood can be to its own, and how awful it must be when a big star falls from their pedestal and becomes yesterday’s news.